Inform Your Choice

-At the beginning of April 2021, all adult residents across Missouri and Illinois (ages 16+) became eligible to receive the COVID-19 vaccine.
+At the beginning of April 2021, all adult residents across Missouri and Illinois (ages 12+) became eligible to receive the COVID-19 vaccine.
 Although this qualifies millions of people across our region to receive a vaccine, issues with access and availability are still abundant.
-The St. Louis Regional Health Commission (RHC), PrepareSTL, and the COVID-19 Regional Response Team are combating access barriers for the community in two ways:
+The St. Louis Regional Health Commission (RHC) and the St. Louis Metropolitan Pandemic Task Force are combating access barriers for the community in two ways:

 Request an Educational Presentation